James Mitose: Later years and conviction

 In 1953, James Mitose ceased teaching Kenpo regularly and moved to Southern California.
 He privately taught a few students in that time, including Terry Lee (known today as Nimr Hassan) for about a year.
 In 1974 Mitose was arrested in Los Angeles and convicted of murder and extortion stemming from a conflict over a loan and a murder committed by Terry Lee.
 During the trial there was conflicting testimony and the court acknowledged that Japanese testimony had not been accurately translated.

 According to trial transcripts, James Mitose denied inciting Lee to commit murder but took responsibility as his martial arts instructor.
 Lee claimed Mitose had suggested on numerous occasions that Lee commit murder.
 Lee also testified that Mitose and his wife Dorothy had given him a rope, a knife, a screwdriver and an air pistol in order to carry out his actions.
 Mr. Namimatsu was killed by Lee on March 20, 1974.
 The official cause of death was strangulation by rope.
 Namimatsu also suffered a completely collapsed eye, had been stabbed multiple times with a screwdriver and had a shoe imprint on his chest matching the shoes Lee was wearing.
 After the assault, Lee testified he had left Namimatsu breathing.

 As a result of Lee's testimony, Mitose was sentenced to life in prison.
 He served the majority of his sentence at Folsom State Prison but when his health deteriorated, he was transferred to San Quentin State Prison and died there of complications from diabetes on March 26, 1981.
 The actual murderer, Lee was given three years for testifying against his teacher/employer.
-In "What is True Self Defense?", he acknowledges Arnold Golub as "Honorable Headmaster", an "administrative title", and the other four men as "Honorable Masters 1-4."
-In later years after Mitoses' passing, Golub would insist that Mitose intended him to oversee Kosho, not Juchnik.
-He would ultimately support Thomas as the 22nd Great-Grandmaster and inheritor of the art, and be given a high position in the MKKI.
+In "What is True Self Defense?", he acknowledges Arnold Golub as "Honorable Headmaster", an "administrative title", and four other men (Bruce Juchnik, Ray Arquilla, Eugene Sedeno and Rick Alemany)as "Honorable Masters 1-4."
+In later years after Mitoses' passing, Golub would insist that Mitose intended him to oversee Kosho, not Bruce Juchnik.
+He would ultimately support Thomas Barro Mitose as the 22nd Great-Grandmaster and inheritor of the art, and be given a high position in Thomas Mitose’s organization.

 In James Mitose's final days he was visited by his wife Dorothy, son Alvin, and Bruce Juchnik.
 Mitose's last will and testament is still being debated and argued about to the present.
 James Mitose maintained his innocence until his death.
 The details of the crime and Mitose's role remain controversial in the martial arts community.